Get a Quick Online Quote: Register or Login

 The likelihood of a successful assembly run of high-density / fine-pitch circuit boards can be greatly increased through a few simple rules of thumb.

-“Fine pitch” can be defined as boards with a significantly high amount of components per square inch.
+High density or “fine pitch” can be defined as boards with a significantly high amount of components per square inch.
 That is, the components are extremely close together and the board’s design rules are pushing the limits of PCB fabrication tolerances.
-These can also be referred to as “high-density PCB assembly.”

 Generally, a high-density application would include very fine-pitch components, which also drives fabrication costs and capabilities.
 The smaller the component, the smaller its pads (and its actual physical body) which require pick and place machines to be very accurate.
 When using leadless and grid-array based components, it may require X-ray inspection during the assembly process.